erogers88/mutt-html-reply/README.md

 ## Usage

 This command is meant to be embedded in a neomutt macro when replying, but can also be used as a standalone program.
+The original message ("-m" flag) must be a file.
+The reply and output can either come from a file or stdin/stdout.

 ```
-mutt-html-reply [html reply] [html original message] [headers to include in quote] [output path]
+mutt-html-reply [-h] [-m [MESSAGE]] [-r REPLY] [-o [OUTPUT]]
 ```